FreezeRamsess/TD-Perso/TD5.md

 nano .gitignore

 # Do you think it is a good thing?
-Answer: Yes, it's a good thing this to prevent Git from tracking certain files.
+Answer: Yes, it's a good thing because it can prevent Git from tracking certain files.

 # 10. Does Git want you to commit something?
 # Do you think it is a good thing this time?